saurabhchate1999/locationtracker/README.md

 Variables:

   DEBUG_HTTP                                                        Same as -d, --debugHTTP

   PORT                                                              Same as -p, --port

   TEMPLATE                                                          Same as -t, --template

   TITLE                                                             Provide the group title or the page title

   REDIRECT                                                          Provide the URL to redirect the user to, after the job is done

   IMAGE                                                             Provide the image to use, can either be remote (http or https) or local

-                                                   Note : Remote image will be downloaded locally during the startup

   DESC                                                              Provide the description of the item (group or webpage depending on the template)

   SITENAME                                                          Provide the name of the website

   DISPLAY_URL                                                       Provide the URL to display on the page

   MEM_NUM                                                           Provide the number of group membres (Telegram so far)

   ONLINE_NUM                                                        Provide the number of the group online members (Telegram so far)